Autonomous motion in changing environment, fibrations and reaction mechanisms: Example: two autonomous robots (vehicles) on the plane

 defines an infinitesimal reaction mechanism.
 In this case the system $M$ simply \lq\lq copies\rq\rq\ the velocity of $N$.
 The rule (\ref{rm1}) defines an Ehresmann connection on the bundle $p:E\to B$.
 If the autonomous system $M$ follows the reaction mechanism (\ref{rm1}) then $ (c_M-c_N)'=v_M-v_N=0, $ i.e. the vector $c_M-c_N$ remains constant, and the system $M$ essentially repeats the movements of $N$ shifted by a fixed nonzero vector, see Figure \ref{fig:rep}.

-Note that if initially the balls $M$ and $N$ were touching, i.e. if $|c_M(0)-c_N(0)|=2$, then $|c_M(t)-c_N(t)|=2$ for any $t\ge 0$, i.e. the balls will remain touching all the time.
+The systems $M$ and $N$ will never collide in this case.
+If initially the balls $M$ and $N$ were touching, i.e. if $|c_M(0)-c_N(0)|=2$, then $|c_M(t)-c_N(t)|=2$ for any $t\ge 0$, i.e. the balls will remain touching all the time.
 This is consistent with Lemma \ref{lm:47}.